 Directors and Audit & Supervisory Board Members may have access to the information set forth in the preceding paragraph at any time.

-In order to deal with market risk arising from changes in commodity markets, foreign exchange rates, interest rates and share prices, credit risk, investment risk, CSR and compliance risk, information security risk and various other risks, the Company shall establish an internal committee and a department or division exclusively responsible for the tracking and management of risks of the Company and subject subsidiaries, develop the necessary risk management system and management methods including the establishment of management rules, criteria for approaches, investment criteria, setting of the maximum amount of risks and transactions, and reporting and monitoring systems, and manage the risks of the Company and subject subsidiaries both comprehensively and individually.
+In order to deal with market risk arising from changes in commodity markets, foreign exchange rates, interest rates and share prices, credit risk, investment risk, compliance risk, information security risk and various other risks, the Company shall establish an internal committee and a department or division exclusively responsible for the tracking and management of risks of the Company and subject subsidiaries, develop the necessary risk management system and management methods including the establishment of management rules, criteria for approaches, investment criteria, setting of the maximum amount of risks and transactions, and reporting and monitoring systems, and manage the risks of the Company and subject subsidiaries both comprehensively and individually.

 The Company shall develop various internal regulations such as the Regulations on Division of Duties, Regulations on Administrative Authority and the Regulations on Decision-Making Authority, clarify authority and responsibility of each officer or manager, and build a system that enables proper and efficient execution of duties.